ki-lang/ki/README.md

 ## Build from source (Windows)

 Note: Windows still needs some work.
 For now u should compile with minGW.
 It might compile but might still segfault when building code.
-It's LLVM problem.
+It's a LLVM problem.

 install msys2 & open the mingw terminal